digirati-co-uk/digital-preservation-docs/adr/001-fedora-setup.md

 * OCFL Storage Root will be on [S3](https://wiki.lyrasis.org/display/FEDORA6x/Amazon+S3)
 * PostgreSQL database will be used for OCFL cache
-* Digest algorithm use by OCFL will be sha256
+* Digest algorithm for OCFL will be SHA-256, rather than the default SHA-512.
+  * S3 supports some [checksum algorithms](https://docs.aws.amazon.com/AmazonS3/latest/userguide/checking-object-integrity.html) out of the box, SHA-512 is not supported but SHA-256 is.
+It's useful for us to allow some upload scenarios (from the UI especially) to use S3 built-in.
 * OCFL extension [Hashed N-tuple Storage Layout](https://ocfl.github.io/extensions/0004-hashed-n-tuple-storage-layout.html) will be used with default values.

 ## Customisation